larry-athey/boilermaker/Instructions/FAQ.md

 Q: What is the maximum wattage that the Boilermaker can handle?

 A: That all depends on the solid state relay that you use.
 The pre-assembled units that I sell on my website are shipped with an SSR-100DA on a massive aluminum heat sink _(as shown on the home page of this GitHub repo)_ and use a 50mm fan to constantly pull air through the heat sink during an active run.
-Standard 12-3 wire fits through the strain reliefs with the sheath and is capable of handling up to 20 amps, 10 guage _(30 amp)_ wire could also be used with the sheath pulled back.
+Standard 12-3 wire fits through the strain reliefs with the sheath and is capable of handling up to 20 amps, 10 guage _(30 amp)_ wire could be used, but with the sheath pulled back.
 Watts is calculated as volts * amps.

 ---